Control of the multiclass $G/G/1$ queue in the moderate deviation regime: Solution of the game

-\begin{remark} The game can be solved without Assumption \ref{mini}.
-Owing to the continuity of $h$ and $g$ and using a measurable selection result such as Corollary 10.3 in the appendix of \cite{ethkur}, there exist measurable functions $f_h$ and $f_g$ mapping $\R_+$ to $\R_+^I$ such that for all $w\in\R_+$,
+\begin{remark}[(Beyond Assumption \ref{mini})] (a) The game can be solved without Assumption \ref{mini}.
+Owing to the continuity of $h$ and $g$ and using a measurable selection result such as Corollary 10.3 in the Appendix of \cite{ethkur}, there exist measurable functions $f_h$ and $f_g$ mapping $\R_+$ to $\R_+^I$ such that for all $w\in\R_+$,

 where we recall the definition \eqref{84} of $h^*$ and $g^*$.
 To construct a minimizing strategy, let $\bxi$ and $\bw$ be as in \eqref{70}--\eqref{71}.
 Instead of \eqref{72}, consider

 Then define $\bzeta$ as in \eqref{73} accordingly ($\calE$ and $\calP$ will also change accordingly).
 The proof of Proposition \ref{prop1} goes through with almost no change.
 Indeed, the continuity of $f$ is not used in this proof, and inequalities \eqref{16} and \eqref{17} can be obtained by working with $f_h$ and $f_g$, respectively, instead of $f$.